Things to Do in Cork with Kids: 2-Day Family Guide

 The Blarney Castle Tour

 You enter the castle and follow a predetermined pathway.
-You almost immediately enter a very tight spiral staircase and stop at several castle rooms along the way, such as bedrooms, the kitchen, etc.
+You immediately enter a very tight spiral staircase and stop at several castle rooms along the way, such as bedrooms, the kitchen, etc.

 You emerge from the stairs at the top of the main part of the castle.
 There is a walkway all along the outside of the top of the castle allowing you to look over the edge and enjoy views of the beautiful castle grounds.